MatthewYong/big_brains/README.md

 ## UX
 To understand what the result of the website needs to be, we need to define the development process of each stage.
-This can be done by analysing and breaking down the problem into five planes:
+This can be done by analyzing and breaking down the problem into five planes:

 ### Strategy Plane
 The strategy plane defines the developer’s objective and the user needs (goals).